tsahara/r7rs/content/procs.md

 Strings are sequences of characters.
 Strings are written as sequences of characters enclosed within quotation marks (``"``).
-Within a string literal, various escape sequences\mainindex{escape sequence} represent characters other than themselves.
+Within a string literal, various escape sequences represent characters other than themselves.
 Escape sequences always start with a backslash (\backwhack{}):